vdmitriyev/gopscan/README.md

     ```
     You can also specify different input files and directories using the flags:
     ```bash
-    ./gopscan -servers my_servers.txt -portsdir my_port_lists
+    ./gopscan -servers servers.yaml -portsdir port
     ```

 1.  **Check the output:**
     * The utility will print progress information to the console.
-    * Any open ports found will be logged in the `open-ports.log` file in the same directory where you run the tool.
+    * Any open ports found will be logged in the `gopscan.log` file in the same directory where you run the tool.

+1. **Sending emails:**
+    * There is a possibility to send reports of open ports as an email.
+    * Create a `.env` file with email settings.
+See example of the file below.

-## `servers.yaml` Example:
+## Format Example: `servers.yaml`

-Here is a example of `servers.yaml` file
+An example of `servers.yaml` file

 ```yaml
 servers: